Newman’s four 2B tie MLB record, lead Pirates over Brewers

 UP NEXT

 The Brewers will start rookie LHP Aaron Ashby (0-1, 13.50 ERA) in the nightcap against RHP Mitch Keller (3-9, 7.06).
-Ashby will be making his third MLB starts.
+Ashby will be making his third MLB start.
 Keller is 0-2 with a 7.20 ERA since being recalled from Triple-A Indianapolis.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports